 - Clean the damper with a lint-free cloth.

-- Oil all moving metallic parts with approved lubricants.
+- Apply approved lubricants to all moving metallic parts.
 (No oil-based!)

 Always consult the manufacturer’s literature on proper maintenance before starting your maintenance routine.
 Keep your HVAC system in peak condition by cleaning and maintaining your control dampers.
 A healthy damper makes for a healthy HVAC system.